eversinc33/Banshee/README.md

 #### Communication over SharedMemory

 Banshee does not communicate over IOCTLs as most drivers do, but rather over shared memory.
 This way no `DriverObject` needs to be registered, which would point to our unbacked memory region (if mapped to memory) and would lead anti-rootkit software directly onto us.
-We can still get clapped with NMI callbacks, but hopefully, a custom mapper I have planned should solve that (WIP).

 ## Patchguard triggering features